elitecustomcode/TS5CS2Unmute/README.md

 1. When running this application for the first time, you will get a little notification which you have to allow.
 ![TS5-Notification](https://github.com/elitecustomcode/TS5CS2Unmute/blob/master/2024-09-30_16h21_53.png)

 2. After that you have to go to your settings and find the hotkey area.
-There you have the toogle microphone setting.
+There you have the toggle microphone setting.
 ![TS5-Settings](https://github.com/elitecustomcode/TS5CS2Unmute/blob/master/2024-09-30_16h25_15.png)

-3. Now befor you click the "plus" icon to add a new hotkey, you have to press the "Assign Hotkey Button" in this application.
+3. Now befor you click the "plus" icon to add a new hotkey, you have to press the "Assign Hotkey in 5 Seconds" Button in this application.
 ![Application](https://github.com/elitecustomcode/TS5CS2Unmute/blob/master/2024-09-30_16h27_22.png)

-4. Now you have 5 Seconds to press the "plus" symbol in Teamspeak 5 and wait.
+4. Now you have 5 seconds to press the "plus" symbol in Teamspeak 5 and wait.
 When everythink worked it should look like this.
 ![TS5-Hotkey](https://github.com/elitecustomcode/TS5CS2Unmute/blob/master/2024-09-30_16h30_29.png)

 ## Disclaimer
 This application is a little project for my personal need.
 I always forget to unmute the Teamspeak after the round, start talking and no one of my team is responding.
+The Round is finished as soon as one time won.
+So for the "after round" seconds, you are already unmuted.
+Most of the time this is when all enemies have died or the bomb exploded, or the round time is over.
+This means, in some cases, you teammates are still fighting for there life (virtually).
+Be aware.
 The application has no great visuals, no logo, no real name, no installer.
 I can optimate this, if there is intereset in such application.
 For the moment it fits my needs, maybe some day I will polish the visuals.

 ## Want some features or need some help?